Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 3. The speaker may approach the topic in any way he chooses, including creative, non-traditional uses of the item, but the item must be the central theme of the speech and not peripheral to it.

-4. The speaker may refer to/use his item throughout the presentation.
+4. The speaker may refer to/use their item throughout the presentation.

 5. Each speech should be a fresh, original presentation, developed from one of the items given and prepared on the spot.